yungtiec/network-sim/part1/readme.md

   - controller constructs ARP replies and forward them out the appropriate ports.
 - static routing
   - controller matches on IP address and forward out the appropriate port.
+  - only change packet's source and destination MAC address
 - ICMP
   - controller may receive ICMP echo (ping) requests for the router, which it should respond to.
   - packets for unreachable subnets should be responded to with ICMP network unreachable messages.